sandmark/AlbanKnights/README.md

 * You can `set`, `unset` or `hold` the index specifying NPC name.
 * When you type `next`, the indices will be calculated and re-set.

+## Planned Features
+- [ ] Suggest index where currently you are.
+- [ ] Support special indices 98 and 99.
+- [ ] Localize; or remove hard-coded Japanese messages.

 ## Usage
 When you run the program, you'll see a prompt like this: